 Simply put, it is best to have an LPA drawn up and registered with the Office of the Public Guardian to avoid needless expense and hardship.

-LPA’s can hold a danger.
+However, LPAs can hold a danger.
 This is the extent to which the person appointed (attorney) can have control of your affairs.
 It is very important in making an LPA to consider what you want to your attorney to control and what limits of their powers you want.
-It is all too easy to fail to consider matters such from what time your attorney’s will be able to make use of your powers, unless properly caveated your attorney could manage your affairs from the moment your LPA is registered.
+It is all too easy to fail to consider certain matters, such as from what time your attorney will be able to make use of your powers.
+Unless properly caveated, your attorney could manage your affairs from the moment your LPA is registered.

-Last year the recently retired Senior Judge of the Court of Protection, Denzil Lush, detailed how badly considered LPA’s can be the tools for great abuses of position.
-He described how a man with dementia, Mr Willett’s, with no family close by, was coerced into appointing his neighbour, Mr Blake, as his attorney.
-Mr Blake then proceeded to use Mr Willett’s bank account to for himself, culminating in selling Mr Willett’s house and personal possessions.
-While Mr Blake subsequently pleaded guilty to theft the ability to recover the sums or items was minimal.
+Last year, the recently retired Senior Judge of the Court of Protection, Denzil Lush, detailed how badly considered LPAs can be the tools for great abuses of position.
+He described how a man with dementia, Mr Willett, with no family close by, was coerced into appointing his neighbour, Mr Blake, as his attorney.
+Mr Blake then proceeded to use Mr Willett’s bank account for himself, culminating in selling Mr Willett’s house and personal possessions.
+While Mr Blake subsequently pleaded guilty to theft, the ability to recover the sums or items was minimal.